seneldoruk/multistep-form/README.md

 - Useful tests with React Testing Library or maybe Playwright/Cypress could be added to test the whole process.

 - State of the steps could be saved on the URL path, if a routing library was available

+- Investigage a bug where isValid from hook-form not being rendered correctly and the workaround only works when the fiels are followed with a watch()